Rangers hire 3-time World Series champion Bochy as manager – KION546

 AP Baseball Writer

-The Texas Rangers have hired Bruce Bochy as their manager, bringing the three-time World Series champion out of a short retirement to take over a team that has had six consecutive losing seasons.
+The Texas Rangers have hired Bruce Bochy as their manager, bringing the three-time World Series champion with 2,003 career victories out of a short retirement to take over a team that has had six consecutive losing seasons.

-The 67-year-old Bochy hasn’t managed since 2019, when he stepped away after 13 seasons and those World Series titles with the San Francisco Giants, the first of which was a five-game win over Texas in 2010.
-Rangers general manager Chris Young played for Bochy with San Diego in 2006.
+The 67-year-old Bochy hasn’t managed since 2019, when he stepped away after 13 seasons and those World Series titles with the San Francisco Giants.
+The first championship came in five games over Texas in 2010, and the Giants won again in 2012 and 2014.

+Rangers general manager Chris Young was a pitcher for San Diego in 2006, which was Bochy’s final season with the Padres before going to San Francisco.

 “As we went through the interview process, Bruce’s passion and excitement about returning to the dugout was very evident,” Young said.
 “It became clear he was the ideal individual to lead our club as we continue to build a championship culture here in Arlington.”

+“Their vision and commitment to putting together a club that can contend and win year in and year out is impressive, and I became convinced I wanted to be a part of that,” Bochy said.
+“If I was going to return to managing, it had to be the right situation.
+I strongly believe that to be the case with the Rangers, and I can’t wait to get started.”

+The Chicago White Sox, Kansas City Royals and Miami Marlins have the three remaining manager openings among the 30 teams.

-The Rangers fired fourth-year manager Chris Woodward on Aug.
-15, two days before president of baseball operations and former GM Jon Daniels was also let go.
-Texas went on to finish 68-94, eight wins more than 2021 but what Young said, “was about half of our internal expectations.”
+Fourth-year Rangers manager Chris Woodward was fired Aug.
+15, two days before president of baseball operations Jon Daniels was also let go.
+Texas went on to finish 68-94, eight wins more than 2021 but what Young said after the season “was about half of our internal expectations.”
+They lost 35 one-run games, a franchise record.

 Texas was 17-31 under interim manager Tony Beasley, the longtime Rangers third base coach who was once Young’s manager in the minor leagues.
 Several young players got extended looks during that span, and the GM said in August that Beasley wouldn’t be judged solely on win-loss record.
 Beasley was interviewed for the job two days after the season ended.